Our mission is to help you obtain financial freedom. Checkout Our Youtube Channel Checkout Our Youtube Channel

 If you invest in the stock market, you’ll need to report your gains and losses on your tax return.
 Here’s what you need to know:

-1. Capital Gains Taxes
+1. Taxes on Capital Gains

-• 20%: For income above these amounts.
+• 20%: For incomes above these thresholds.

-2. Capital Losses Help Reduce Taxes
+2. Capital Losses Help Reduce Your Taxes

 If you lose money on a stock, you can: